AudioBible/KJV/README.md

     2_PETER 3:8 But, beloved, be not ignorant of this one thing, that one day is with the Lord as a thousand years, and a thousand years as one day.

+# Here's what it says in the Books of the Bible about respect!

+**Note:** Everything about respect in the Bible is the opposite of what we've been taught!
+Satan says the opposite of what God says in the Bible, don't you get it?
+Notice, PROVERBS 28:21

 # audiobible find respect -A1